How a Century of War Changed the Lives of Women

 Description

-Lindsey German, one of the UK's leading anti-war activists and commentators, shows how women have played a central role in anti-war and peace movements, including the recent wars in Afghanistan and Iraq.
-The women themselves talk about how they overcame prejudice and difficulty to become active.
-The book integrates this experience with a historical overview, analysing the two world wars as catalysts of social change for women.
+Lindsey German, one of the UK's leading anti-war activists and commentators, shows how women have played a central role in antiwar and peace movements, including the recent wars in Afghanistan and Iraq.
+The women themselves talk about how they became active, overcoming prejudice and difficulty to do so.
+The book integrates this experience into a historical overview, analyzing the two world wars as catalysts of social change for women.
 It looks at how the changing nature of war, especially the involvement of civilians, increasingly involves significant numbers of women.